 Deployment can be a challenging phase of the military lifecycle, but it’s important to know that you don’t have to go through it alone.
 The military provides a variety of resources and support programs — ranging from educational briefings to morale calls — for your loved ones, children and service members to ease the stress of deployment.
 Military members may be assigned to a specific installation but support may come from local communities, Yellow Ribbon events or the installation itself.

-Family members coming to Puerto Rico on orders may contact the transportation and housing offices in building 152 (transportation) and building 1108 (housing) for information and assistance with household goods, community housing, etc. No government housing is available for family members whose sponsor is not stationed in Puerto Rico.
+Family members arriving to Puerto Rico on orders may contact the transportation and housing offices in building 152 (transportation) and building 34 (housing) for information and assistance with household goods, community housing, etc. No government housing is available for family members whose sponsor is not stationed in Puerto Rico.

 Department of Defense Education Activity schooling may be available if the soldier is on orders to be station in Puerto Rico or sponsor is on a family-restricted tour (bring copy of orders).
 Visit the Antilles Consolidated School System's Registration Office.

 Families Traveling to Puerto Rico without Order

 Family members traveling to the island without orders are on their own and may receive only those services specified in the identification card, such as medical; Directorate of Family, Morale, Welfare and Recreation; commissary, and post exchange privileges.